Main Content

 Output Bus Interface

-The control output signals that the Digital Twin subsystem uses are grouped together by using signal buses.
-By default, the VTOL UAV is configured to use the rotor control bus and fixed wing control bus.
+The Digital Twin subsystem receives control output signals grouped together into signal buses.
+By default, the VTOL UAV uses the rotor control bus and fixed-wing control bus.

-The default rotor control bus consist of the following signals:
+The default rotor control bus consists of these signals:

 • w1 — Rotor 1 PWM